pivotal-mea-pa/qnb-workshop/docker/boot-docker-cf-demo.en.md

-# Deploy Docker container to Cloud Foundry
+# Docker deploy to Cloud Foundry
-In this lab we will learn to run a Spring MVC app using a embedded H2 database on Docker
+In this lab we will learn to deploy the docker image with the reservation-service created [earlier](../boot-docker-demo) on to Cloud Foundry.

 ## Requirements
 1. Java 8+ JDK Installed